RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 ---
-title: Emulator Support
+Title: Emulator Support
-description: Comprehensive guide to emulator support and compatibility for RetroAchievements, including console-specific issues and recommendations for various cores and emulators.
+Description: Comprehensive guide to emulator support and compatibility for RetroAchievements, including console-specific issues and recommendations for various cores and emulators.
 ---

 # Emulator Support and Issues